Back to Blog

 Induction Motor Disadvantages

-Both induction motor systems and servo systems can be the right fit for your application depending on your performance and pricing needs.
-Induction motors can offer lower cost, reliable, and rugged solutions for single-axis applications with simple motion profiles.
-Servo motors can offer high dynamic performance and torque density, but at a premium cost.
+Both induction motor systems and servo systems can be the right fit for your application, depending on your performance and pricing needs.
+Induction motors offer lower cost, reliability, and rugged solutions for single-axis applications with simple motion profiles.

 Contact Us